Elerson Smith

-Elerson G. Smith (born July 17, 1998) is an American former professional football defensive end.
-He played in the NFL for the New York Giants, New York Jets, Las Vegas Raiders and Cleveland Browns.
+Elerson G. Smith (born July 17, 1998) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played in the league for the New York Giants, New York Jets, Las Vegas Raiders and Cleveland Browns.
 He played college football for the Northern Iowa Panthers and was selected by the Giants in the fourth round of the 2021 NFL draft.

 Early life

-Smith was born and grew up in Minneapolis, Minnesota and attended Minneapolis South High School.
+Smith was born and grew up in Minneapolis, Minnesota, and attended Minneapolis South High School.
 He also lettered in track and field, wrestling and basketball.

 College career

 Smith redshirted his true freshman season and did not play in any games as a redshirt freshman.
 He started seeing playing time as a redshirt sophomore and finished the season with 19 tackles, 10.5 tackles for loss, 7.5 sacks, and a forced fumble.
 Smith was named first-team All-Missouri Valley Football Conference and a first-team FCS All-American by the AFCA after recording 63 total tackles, 14 sacks, 21.5 tackles for loss and five forced fumbles.
 Smith was named the Preseason Defensive Player of the Year before announcing that he would forgo his redshirt senior season, which was to be played in the spring due to Covid-19, and prepare for the 2021 NFL draft.
 Smith played in the 2021 Senior Bowl.